DeepTransport: Learning Spatial-Temporal Dependency for Traffic Condition Forecasting: Introduction

 Neural networks and deep learning have been demonstrated as a unified learning framework for feature extraction and data modeling.
 Since its applicability in this topic, significant progress has been made in related work.
 Firstly, both temporal and spatial dependencies between observations in time and space are complex and can be strongly nonlinear.
 While the statistics frequently fail when dealing with nonlinearity, neural networks are powerful to capture very complex relations~\cite{lecun2015deep}.
 Secondly, neural networks can be trained with raw data in an end-to-end manner.
-Apparently, hand-crafted engineered features that extract all information from data spread in time and space is laborious.
-Data-driven based neural networks extracts features without the need of statistical feature, e.g., mean or variance of all adjacent locations of the current location.
+Apparently, hand-crafted engineered features that extract all information from data spread in time and space are laborious.
+Data-driven based neural networks extract features without the need for statistical features. e.g., Mean or variance of all adjacent locations of the current location.
 The advantage of neural networks for traffic prediction has long been discovered by researchers.
-Some early work~\cite{chang1995predicting,innamaa2000short} simply put observations into input layer, or take sequential feature into consideration ~\cite{dia2001object} to capture temporal patterns in time-series.
-Until the last few years, some works of deep learning was applied.
-For instance, Deep Belief Networks (DBN)~\cite{huang2014deep} and Stack Autoencoders (SAEs)~\cite{lv2015traffic}.
+Some early work~\cite{chang1995predicting,innamaa2000short} simply put observations into the input layer, or take sequential features into consideration ~\cite{dia2001object} to capture temporal patterns in time-series.
+Until the last few years, some works of deep learning were applied.
+For instance, Deep Belief Networks (DBN)~\cite{huang2014deep} and Stack Autoencoders~(SAEs)~\cite{lv2015traffic}.
 However, input data in these works are directly concatenated from different locations, which ignored the spatial relationship.
-In general, the existing methods either concerns with the time series or just a little use of the spatial information.
-Depending on traffic condition of a ``narrow'' spatial range will undoubtely degrades prediction accuracy.
-To achieve a better undestanding of spatial information, we propose to solve this problem by taking the intricate topological graph as a key feature in traffic condition forecasting, especially for long prediction horizon.
+In general, the existing methods are either concerned with the time series or just a little use of the spatial information.
+Depending on traffic conditions of a ``narrow'' spatial range will undoubtedly degrade prediction accuracy.
+To achieve a better understanding of spatial information, we propose to solve this problem by taking the intricate topological graph as a key feature in traffic condition forecasting, especially for long prediction horizons.